Zarthus/irc-games-bot/README.md

 Once the command has completed, copy `conf/config.example.yaml` to `conf/config.yaml` and start editing the file with your favourite text editor.
 Most of the options will be straightforward if you have experience with IRC.
 If an option confuses you, refer to [the docs](docs/configuration.md).

+Run `rake db:test` to see if you have are able to connect to your database.
+If all is well, you can run `rake db:migrate` to migrate the database.

 ## Running tests

 Once installed and configured, execute `bundle exec rspec` to run the tests